rednblkx/HomeKey-ESP32/docs/content/configuration.md

     *   **Power Pin:** Power Pin for RMII Ethernet.
     *   **RMII Clock Mode:** RMII Clock Mode for Ethernet.

 ### 5.6.
-WebUI
+Security

-Protect your device's configuration by setting up authentication for the web interface.
-This section is organized into one tab: **Authentication**.
+Protect your device's configuration by setting up authentication and HTTPS encryption for the web interface.

 #### 5.6.1.
 Authentication